-All other liabilities are classified as non-current.
+All other liabilities are classified as non-current

-The operating cycle is the time between the acquisition of assets for processing and their realization in cash and cash equivalents.
+The operating cycle is the time between the dequisition of essets for processing and their realization in could and cash equivalents.
 The Company has evaluated and considered its operating cycle as four years for the purpose of current and non-current classification of assets and liabilities.